aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/100-create-the-control.md

 We are going to perform the following steps:

 - define a product with a version and a portfolio
-- add the source code for our product
+- add the source code for the product
 - provision that product into a spoke account

+The "hub" AWS account is the source of truth for our AWS Service Catalog products.
+"Spoke" AWS accounts are consumers of these products.

 ## Step by step guide